mmcgraw74/Tektronix-4050-GPIB-Flash-Drive/Tape_Emulator_PCB/README.md

-My latest Tape Emulator PCB
+My latest Tektronix 4924 Tape Emulator PCB
 ---------------
 The GPIB connector is mounted on the bottom of my Tektronix 4924 Tape Emulator PCB and a Pandanuino 644-Narrow board on top to run my Arduino program plus a Pololu MicroSD adapter above the 644-Narrow board to hold all the Tektronix 4050 programs in multiple directories - one for each 'tape'.